Membership Renewals Are Happening Now!

 - Employers are particularly at risk if they enter into 'creative' arrangements with locums.
 The ATO has extraordinary powers to levy fines and penalties.
 Even if you want to challenge them, you must pay the fine first and then go to court to try and get it back!

 As noted, we’ll issue a more extensive advisory on this shortly, but in the meantime if you have any questions, don’t hesitate to contact us!

 Your Association - Our Support for You

-The Association is here solely to safeguard and enhance your interests.
-We have extensive experience and knowledge, backed by specialist professional resources.
+It’s this level of expertise that stands behind you as a member of the Association.
+The Association is here to safeguard and enhance your interests.
+We have extensive expertise, backed by specialist professional resources.
 That’s why you belong!